IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 1. The first thing marbles had to do was create an instance of HFC.
 1. Next important part is to set the orderer's address.
 1. Then set the key value store location.
-	- the key value store location will be file location for our admin's certificates
+	- the key value store location will be the file location for our admin's certificates
 1. Then set the COP's address.

 ```js